 Yes, publishing has changed dramatically in the last 20 years.
 Getting editorial coverage in the magazines read by your prospects and customers is still an effective (and necessary) way to support your business development efforts.
 This marketing channel also increases visibility in the marketplace, positions your company as an industry leader and helps your company maintain a competitive edge.

 So what’s the best way to go about it?
-Having written thousands of articles and getting them published for clients, here’s a surefire way to accomplish the goal.
+We’ve written and published thousands of articles for clients.
+Here’s a surefire way to accomplish the goal.

 PR success steps for editorial coverage